Winter Cafe PVC Blinds: The Good, the Bad & the Ugly

 PVC is used extensively for outdoor blinds and the marine industry.
 There are three types for the market; calendared, extruded, or pressed, each type named after its form of manufacture.
 All three are identical in composition but differ in the quality of surface finish, which determines the degree of visual clarity.

 The most commonly used product in the blind industry is calendared as it combines rigidity, thickness, and cost-effectiveness.
 Some companies market Marine grade™ PVC blinds which use the extruded process.
 The Marine grade clarity is greater especially when looking through on an angle but it is chemically identical.
 Stan Bond offers but does not recommend, Marine grade/extruded PVC as an option because it degrades at the same rate as other Clear PVC’s and is more expensive.

 Clear PVC is highly susceptible to degradation due to exposure to ultra-violet light and pollutants in the atmosphere.
 Over time it will turn yellow, milky, and brittle.
 UV inhibitors are added during the manufacturing process but blinds left down in sunny positions will have a life of around 5 years.
 Stan Bond uses the best supply chains available to secure High Quality Japanese Clear PVC but we find this still occurs even on our blinds.

 To see what we mean by this check out blinds on cafes along Melbourne St, Gouger St, or Glenelg.

 Shrinkage / Bagging

 PVC based products often have a great deal of stretch/shrink in them.
-This means if the blind is manufactured in Summer is may be tight in the winter time, vice versa, if made in Winter it will be baggy on a hot day.
+This means if the blind is manufactured in Summer it may be tight in the winter time, and vice versa, if made in Winter it will be baggy on a hot day.

 PVC can create a glass house effect which on sunny days can make the blinds too hot to have down.
 Dark Tint or Mesh based fabrics are often better suited for openings that will be exposed to significant direct sunlight.